nleloc/mbbpatch-fork/README.md

 </details>

 ## Proprietary code
-- This project probably won't meet FOSS requirements due to contains proprietary code extracted from MB app that has been modified to bypass something else.
+- This project contain some proprietary code extracted from MB's app that has been modified to bypass something else, but the modified proprietary code is completely public and open source, it will be used for patches.
 That applies for following folder :
 - 1. `blob_patches/bypass_apptampering`
 - 2. `blob_patches/noadjust_volume_sekyc`